Beyond Compliance: The DPP as a Business Tool

 Why starting now matters

-Companies that build their DPP infrastructure before mandatory deadlines gain something that cannot be replicated later: time-series data.
+Companies that build their DPP infrastructure before mandatory deadlines gain something that cannot be replicated later: operational learning.

 The competitor gap